atmaivancevic/AWS_setup/README.md

 For more information about MELT, see https://melt.igs.umaryland.edu/manual.php

-## 5. Run some things
+## 5. Get ready to run some things

 Remember to either log out, or `source ~/.profile` first, to update your .profile to include the new `bin` dir with all installed programs.

 Everything that's been installed can be found in the `bin/` and `src/` dirs of `/mnt/local`.
 You should create analysis directories & results files on `/mnt/local` too, since $HOME doesn't have much space.

+## 6. RepeatMasker/RepeatModeler analysis

+## 7. MELT analysis

-## 6. Terminate the instance when your analysis is done
+## 8. Terminate the instance when your analysis is done

 Log out